jennikaka/Jennikaka/README.md

 - 👋 Hi, I’m Jenny Hui, a.k.a. @jennikaka
 - 🥰 I'm curious, hardworking, and proactive
-- 🌱 I’m currently learning C++ and studying Software Engineering (1B) at the University of Waterloo with A+ average
+- 🌱 I’m currently learning C++ and studying Software Engineering (1B) at the University of Waterloo with 4.0 GPA
 - 👾 I’m interested in all-tech things
 - 💞️ I’m looking to collaborate on user-focused projects to improve people's lives, especially ones about community and education
 - 👀 Outside tech, I'm interested in skiing & snowboarding, jazz, photography, reading, and travelling